djcloudking/aws-projects/08_Using Amazon FSx for Lustre to resolve the parallel File System for “hot” (frequently accessed) data/AWS FSx For Lustre.md

 - In the AWS Management Console, navigate to the Amazon FSx service and create a new Lustre file system.

-I will make a YouTube video to explain this process later.

 #### Step 3: Enable automatic backups (this is optional)